Reducing Waste and Buying Green

-Folsom residents can reduce the amount of waste they generate by contacting the Direct Marketing Association and requesting their name be removed from national mailing lists.
-Requests can be submitted online for no charge or by mail for a small fee.
-The Direct Marketing Association maintains a file of names for people who do not wish to receive junk mail.
-The list is used by members for removing names from their mailing lists.
-Residents may also call the City's recycling office 355-8367 ext. # 4 to obtain information about in-home waste reduction practices.
+Folsom residents can reduce the amount of waste they generate by contacting the Direct Marketing Association and requesting their name and address be removed from specific mailing lists.
+Requests can be submitted online by contacting the Direct Marketing Association at https://www.dmachoice.org/ Residents may also call the City's recycling office 355-8394 to obtain information about in-home waste reduction practices.

 Reusing Your Waste

 Residents and businesses can take their reusable items to the Goodwill Industries thrift store at 390 Plaza Drive or the Snowline Hospice Thrift Store located at 616 E. Bidwell St. Donations are only accepted at both locations during normal business hours.

 The City of Folsom has adopted an internal policy to support the purchase of recycled and environmentally preferred products in order to minimize the impacts of the City's work efforts.
 Please click on the link below to view the entire recycled product purchasing policy.